msprev/panzer/README.rst

 Arguments can be passed to executables by listing them as the value of the ``args`` field of that item.
 The value of the ``args`` field is passed as the command line options to the external process.
+The value of ``args`` should be a quoted inline code span (e.g. ``"`--options`"``) to prevent the parser interpreting it as markdown.
 Note that filters always receive the writer name as their first argument.

 Example: